-We are a registered company that works on a not-for-profit ethos and are also a social enterprise - a company that looks to tackle social problems, improve communities, people’s life chances or the environment.
+We are a registered limited company in the UK that works on a not-for-profit ethos and we are also a social enterprise - a company that looks to tackle social problems, improve communities, people’s life chances or the environment.

 Any profits we make will be invested back into improving IBDrelief, given as donations to IBD charities and used to support research into IBD.